Most of us know baking soda as a kitchen all-rounder.

 - and rinse your mouth with it after brushing your teeth.

-Baking soda is also considered a home remedy for toothache.
-Since a lot of pain comes from bacterial inflammation, this can make sense.
+Baking soda is also a home remedy for toothache.
+As a lot of pain is caused by bacterial inflammation, this can make perfect sense.

-You can read the best tips on what to do if your gums are inflamed here.
+You can read the best tips on what to do with inflamed gums here.

 What other natural substances can whiten your teeth

-Brighter teeth for a radiant smile is probably a wish of many.
-In addition to baking soda, there are other home remedies for white teeth, which we would like to discuss in more detail here.
+Brighter teeth for a radiant smile is probably a wish of many people.
+In addition to baking soda, there are other home remedies for whiter teeth that we would like to discuss in more detail here.

-If you find a way to whiten your teeth naturally, you will save yourself and your body a lot of harmful substances that whitening products or bleaching bring with them.
+Because if you find a way to whiten your teeth naturally, you can save yourself and your body a lot of harmful substances that come with whitening products or bleaching.

-Cleaning your teeth with turmeric may sound a little absurd at first; after all, turmeric is bright yellow.
-And anyone who has ever had turmeric between their fingers while cooking knows how stubborn this yellow can be as a natural coloring agent.
+Cleaning your teeth with turmeric sounds a little absurd at first - after all, turmeric is bright yellow.
+And anyone who has ever had turmeric between their fingers while cooking knows how stubborn this yellow natural dye can be.

-Nevertheless, turmeric is an effective way to whiten teeth.
-In India, it is a common method to brush your teeth with turmeric powder.
-Here again, it is the light abrasive particles of the powder that effectively remove deposits.
-Turmeric is also said to have an anti-inflammatory effect, which can prevent gum inflammation.
+Nevertheless, turmeric is an effective means of whitening teeth.
+In India, brushing your teeth with turmeric powder is a common method.
+Once again, it is the light abrasive particles of the powder that effectively remove deposits.
+Turmeric is also said to have an anti-inflammatory effect that can prevent gum inflammation.

-We use an organic turmeric extract in our lemon-ginger-turmeric tooth powder, which is free of yellow curcuminoids.
+In our lemon ginger turmeric tooth powder, we use an organic turmeric extract that is free from yellow curcuminoids.

-Xanthorrhizole can eradicate the caries trigger Streptocccus mutans within minutes.
-It also works
+Xanthorrhizol can eradicate the caries trigger Streptocccus mutans within a few minutes.
+It also has an

 - antibacterial,